andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+09/07/18 | `cw10` | Loops Review.
+We discussed what to watch out for when using `sys.exit()` along with `try...except`.
+The example we used for this is called `try.py`.
+We also worked on an imaginary Lottery game called `Pick-4`.
+All files used in this class are in `cw10`, inclding a pdf version of the worksheet for `Pick-4`.
 09/05/18 | `cw09` | More Loops!
 Today we spent most of the class period working on the *Dice Rolling* program.
 The worksheet for that, as well as the executable version of the program, is available in `cw09`.
 09/04/18 | `cw08` | *Liang* sections 5.4 through 5.6.
 Nested Loops.
 The code for Checkpoint 5.11 (on p.
 146) is included and is setup so you can un-comment and run individual sections.
 Also included is a worksheet (pdf) for Checkpoint 5.11 to help you keep track of the looping variables while you examine how they work.
 08/31/18 | `cw07` | More loops and conditionals.
 Demo code includes *for* loops using `range(a,b)` (which goes from `a` to `b - 1`) as well as ranging across a string (the *Hello World* example).
 Sample code is also included for more complex *while* loops using exception handling, conditionals, user input, `break` statements, and formatted output.